colbybanbury/EstuaryGame/Banbury_Clark_Irons_Lab9/lab9_activity.md

     going on.

     ```
+    movies.txt is both staged and unstaged.
+There are some changes that have been staged and some that have not.
     ```

 5. Delete `names.txt`.
 Then run `git status`.
 What do you observe?
     Explain what you think is going on.

     ```
+    Under "changes not staged for commit," names.txt appears under "deleted:"
     ```

 6. Rename `movies.txt` to `last-movies`.
 Run `git status`.
 Observe and explain.

     ```
+    `git status` lists movies.txt as deleted and last-movies as a new file
     ```

 7. Formulate a sequence of commands to stage all changes including the